nyxiereal/docs/docs/aliucord/Backported Features.md

-# Which features have been backported to Aliucord?
+# What features have been backported to Aliucord?

 ## Currently, we have:

 - Audio Playing (AudioPlayer plugin, kinda broken, you'll need to install the fork)
 - Changing Pronouns and Display Name (MoreProfile plugin)
-- Changing your own server Nickname with `/slash` command (SlashNick plugin)
+- Changing your server nickname with `/slash` command (SlashNick plugin)
 - Channel Cloning (CloneChannels plugin)
 - Closing DMs from bottomsheet (CloseDMs plugin)
 - ComponentsV2 (ComponentsV2 plugin, still in Beta)